Veritex Bank Championship

-The Veritex Bank Championship is a golf tournament on the Korn Ferry Tour.
+The Veritex Bank Championship was a golf tournament on the Korn Ferry Tour.
 It was first played in April 2021 at Texas Rangers Golf Club in Arlington, Texas; it had been scheduled to be played in 2020, but was canceled due to the COVID-19 pandemic.

 In 2022, Tyson Alexander became the first player in Korn Ferry Tour history to successfully defend a title.